kimtth/visual-genius/README.md

     1. On the left pane, click on “Configuration”.
     1. Under “Application settings”, click on “New application setting”.
     1. Fill in the name and value for each environment variable:
-    1. Click “OK”, then at the top, click "Save"1.
+    1. Click “OK”, then at the top, click "Save".

         ```bash
         ENV_TYPE=PROD